rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
 Some error occured when re-querying the balances after addition.
 Check message for details.
    :statuscode 500: Internal Rotki error
+   :statuscode 502: Error occured with some external service query such as Etherscan.
+Check message for details.

 Removing blockchain accounts
 ==============================